Want to learn how to increase blog traffic and reach an even bigger audience than ever before?

 Quora is a question-and-answer site that many people use to gain and share knowledge.
 It’s a great place to build your reputation and promote your content!

 As you can see from the image above, I’m pretty active on Quora having provided answers to 81 different questions.
-You can also see that my answers have a total of 56,600 answer views so far!
+You can also see that our answers have a total of 56,600 answer views so far!
 5,800 from this month alone.

 If you know a lot about your niche, you can provide in-depth answers to other people’s questions and include links to your blog posts to receive traffic.